motns/configstore/README.md

 anywhere (for example on a CI server), even if you don't have permissions to use the AWS KMS key for decrypting values.

+### Overrides

+Overrides are helpful in cases where you have a single Configstore for an environment, but you need two or more versions of it with only minor differences.
+Instead of having to duplicate the entire Configstore DB, you can override one or more keys via an override file, which is basically just a JSON file with a single, flat object in it, where both keys and values are strings.

+Overrides are supported for any command which reads or outputs data (`get`, `ls`, `process_template`, etc.) via the `--override` flag.

+The rules for overrides are:
+ * You can only apply one override file at a time
+ * Overrides cannot contain any encrypted values, and therefore can't be used to override secrets.
+If you have different secret values, you should have different Configstore DBs instead.
+ * You can't use the override to append new keys, and your override can only contain keys which exist in the Configstore DB

 ### Using IAM Roles

 You are able to specify an IAM Role when you set up a new Configstore: